What's New

 HI/YHA card

 ADDRESSES OF FAMILY AND FRIENDS I usually bring a small address book so I can contact my family and friends while I'm away AND I can write in the addresses of the new friends I meet along the way.
+Sure you can email people while you travel, but I bet they would also love to receive a postcard from you so they can have a more permanent little piece of your trip.

 Click here to see travel necessities.